 How does cover for delayed and missed flights work?

-For you to be able to claim for reasonable additional travel and accommodation expenses, the travel delay or missed connection must be unforeseeable and no fault of yours.
+For you to be able to claim for reasonable additional travel and accommodation expenses, the travel delay or missed connection must be unforeseeable, unavoidable and no fault of yours.

-Please try to keep your costs as low as possible (sorry, no presidential suite at The Ritz), and you must try to get a refund or compensation from the transport provider before making a claim on the policy.
-Please keep all this documented with receipts, correspondence, written confirmation and an explanation from the carrier.
+You will need to minimize your expenses (sorry, no presidential suite at The Ritz), and you must seek a refund or compensation from the transport provider before making a claim on the policy.
+Please keep all this documented with receipts, correspondence, written confirmations and an explanation from the carrier.

-Any travel delay or missed flight connection claim will have a policy excess/co-pay deducted per person, per claimable event.
-Payments will also be less any refunds or compensation from the carrier.
+Any travel delay or missed flight connection claim will have an excess payable for each person, per claimable event.
+Claims payments will also be reduced by any refunds or compensation from the carrier.

 What’s not covered?

-Travel insurance is not designed to cover everything, so take the time to read the policy wording, so there are no surprises if you do need to use it.
-Here’s some examples of where you have no cover:
+Travel insurance is not designed to cover everything, so take the time to read the Policy Wording, so there are no surprises if you do need to use it.
+Here are some examples of where you have no coverage:

-You were aware, at the time of booking or buying the tickets and your travel insurance, of circumstances that might cause a travel delay or missed connection.
+- At the time of booking or buying the tickets and buying your travel insurance, you were aware of circumstances that might cause a travel delay or missed connection.

 - You don’t allow enough time to get to the airport and check-in as required by the carrier.
 For example, not factoring in extra time for heavy traffic in peak hour.